-It's so late it's early.
+It was so late that it was early.
 Dawn was on the horizon, and Lucifer had partied hard all day and all night.
 If the Detective were calling for pleasure… he'd be all over it.
 But he knew better now than to hope for anything so diverting.
+She was so stubborn.

 "Lucifer?
 Sorry to wake you –

 "Wrong name, and of course I do.
 Sloth is one of my favourites.
 But as it happens, Detective, I'm rather busy right now – mmm, just like that – so,"

 "Oh my god are you actually having sex right now?
 I can not believe you.
 I'm hanging up - "

 "Just oral, darling.
 Unless you'd like to tell me what you're wearing?"

 "Was there a reason for this call, Detective?
 Not that I mind a little exhibitionism, but – "

 His detective sighs, and Lucifer frowns.
 There are many voices in the background, male, raised and agitated.